 I am a research fellow in the Interaction Design Lab at the University of Melbourne, Australia.
 I work with Professor Frank Vetere in the Microsoft Centre for Social Natural User Interfaces

+.
 I am principally a human-computer interaction researcher with specific interests in computer-supported cooperative work (CSCW) and social computing.
-My work is interdisciplinary, cutting across computer science and psychology, and has covered topics including emotive communication, virtual reality, healthcare devices, collaborative information seeking, and personal informatics for self-monitoring and reflection.
+My work is interdisciplinary, cutting across computer science and psychology, and has covered topics including communication technologies, virtual reality, healthcare devices, collaborative information seeking, and personal informatics for self-monitoring and reflection.

-I recently finished a three-year research project entitled "Investing care and appreciating effort in the use of personal communication technologies"
+Before coming to Melbourne I worked on a three-year research project entitled "Investing care and appreciating effort in the use of personal communication technologies"

 , working with Dr Leon Watts